(888) 448-0302 Talk to a recovery specialist 24/7

 A man looking up what a dual diagnosis is

 When substance abuse and mental health intersect in unfortunate ways, it’s known as a dual diagnosis.
-Understanding addiction is almost as complex a matter as a mental health disorder in itself so let’s provide some brief background first.
+Understanding addiction is almost as complex as a mental health disorder, so let’s provide some brief background first.
 We’ll also discuss the most effective treatment for dual diagnosis.
-This knowledge will be valuable for those seeking to understand the nuances of comparing dual diagnosis vs co-occurring disorders.
+This knowledge will be valuable for those seeking to understand the nuances of comparing dual diagnosis vs. co-occurring disorders.

 What is a dual diagnosis